TendoPayPlugins/tendopay-wp/readme.txt

 = Requirements =

 * PHP version 7.0 or greater
-* WordPress 4.9.1 (it\'s very probable it will work on earlier versions)
+* WordPress 4.9.1 (it's very probable it will work on earlier versions)
-* WooCommerce 3.4.4 (it\'s very probable it will work on earlier versions)
+* WooCommerce 3.4.4 (it's very probable it will work on earlier versions)

 = API Settings =

-Provide the following credentials from your TendoPay account in the plugin\'s settings:
+Provide the following credentials from your TendoPay account in the plugin's settings:

 * Tendo Pay Merchant ID
 * Secret